- Click here for "Pirate Waters" (Part 1)

 "Can I bring you some wine, Mr. Lily?" asked the serving wench.
 William didn't correct her on his name because he liked the young lady.
 She reminded him of the daughter he never had.

 "No, Moriah, just bring me some tea, as usual." said William.
-"Wine is hard on me digestion of late."
+"Wine is hard on me gut of late."

 William looked around and the place was almost entirely empty—even the typical drunks were gone.